sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 <figure markdown>
 [![Jumpers signals](./assets/img/hookup_guide/jumpers-signals.png){ width="400" }](./assets/img/hookup_guide/jumpers-signals.png "Click to enlarge")
-<figcaption markdown>The signals from the mosaic-X5 module to the jumpers on the board.</figcaption>
+<figcaption markdown>The signals from the mosaic-X5 GNSS receiver to the jumpers on the board.</figcaption>
 </figure>